MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

  [-ThirdPartyReportAddresses <MultiValuedProperty>]
  [-UserSubmissionOptions <Int32>]
  [-UserSubmissionOptionsMessage <String>]
+ [-WhatIf]
- [-WhatIf] [<CommonParameters>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-The report submission policy controls most of the settings for user submissions in the Microsoft 365 Defender portal at <https://security.microsoft.com/userSubmissionsReportMessage>.
+The report submission policy controls most of the settings for user submissions in the Microsoft 365 Defender portal at <https://security.microsoft.com/securitysettings/userSubmission>.

-The report submission rule (the SentTo parameter \*-ReportSubmissionRule cmdlets) controls the email address of the user submissions mailbox where user reported messages are sent.
+The report submission rule (the SentTo parameter \*-ReportSubmissionRule cmdlets) controls the email address of the reporting mailbox where user reported messages are sent.

-When you set the email address of the user submissions mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/userSubmissionsReportMessage>, the same email address is also set in the following parameters in the \*-ReportSubmissionPolicy cmdlets:
+When you set the email address of the reporting mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/securitysettings/userSubmission>, the same email address is also set in the following parameters in the \*-ReportSubmissionPolicy cmdlets:

 - Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
 - Third-party tools: The ThirdPartyReportAddresses parameter.